gegyhamdani/Anagram/README.md

 # Anagram
-Get a list of string inside array as Parameter, and return Group of words that are parameters in accordance with the Anagram group.
+Get a list of string inside array as Parameter, and return groups of string words according to their group of Anagrams.